The Lost Cause (novel)

-The Lost Cause is a 2023 social fiction novel by Canadian writer Cory Doctorow, published by Tor Books.
+The Lost Cause is a 2023 social science fiction novel by Canadian writer Cory Doctorow, published by Tor Books.

 The novel is set in near-future California, where rising seas, fires, and floods due to climate change have made millions homeless, and has caused a political sea-change in North America and Europe, shifting towards Green New Deal-style eco-socialism.
 Its story follows Brooks Palazzo and his friends, in conflict with his grandfather.